Rosa-Hornero/ImpactOnThePitch/README.md

 ### Here’s a quick look at the app:
 Here is a small sample of what you can see in the APP.
 In the first two images you can see statistics of Arsenal as a team in the 2019/20 season.
 In the third one you can see statistics of a specific player of arsenal, Bernd Leno, who had an injury that season.

+If you want to see more, don't forget to check it out at [ImpactOnThePitch](https://impactonthepitch.streamlit.app/)!!!

 ![App Screenshot1](static/images/app_preview1.png)

 ![App Screenshot12](static/images/app_preview12.png)